 Imagine how simple moving freight would be if you could predict the future.
 What if you could tell drivers the exact routes to avoid traffic, poor weather conditions, and high fuel prices?
 IoT technology makes this dream a reality.
 Even better, IoT devices update you in real-time if problems do arise so you can act quickly.
 In addition, IoT gives you more accurate information before shipping and enhanced visibility during transit to increase efficiency.

-The future of connected technology will help companies save money on shipping by enabling drivers to access information about weather conditions, rest stops and parking lots.
-Plus, analysts can predict fuel consumption based on driving distance and road conditions in order to find better lanes and modes.
+The future of connected technology will help companies save money on shipping by enabling drivers to access information about weather conditions, rest stops, and parking lots.
+Analysts can also predict fuel consumption based on driving distance and road conditions to find better lanes and modes.

-IoT will provide connectivity, security, analytics and monetization that enable more intelligent transport.
-Although the Internet of Things might be disruptive to the industry, it is a long-term technological advancement for transportation and supply chain – businesses will become more agile, find profits from deeper analysis, provide customers with better experiences and deliver goods more safely.
+IoT provides connectivity, security, analytics, and monetization to enable more intelligent transportation strategies.
+The Internet of Things is a long-term technological advancement for transportation and supply chains.
+As a result, businesses will become more agile, find profits from deeper analysis, provide customers with better experiences, and safely deliver goods on time.

 PLS uses IoT technology in our advanced, in-house transportation management system (TMS), PLS Pro.
 It is a fast and simple way to integrate IoT technology into your supply chain management.
 PLS Pro allows businesses to control, design, and analyze the transportation of their products to fit their needs.
 Save time and money while improving efficiency and customer experience – get a quote today!